-Conclusion: The applicant’s credit score is confirmed by the trended data.
-Match the applicant to your credit policies and offer a competitive deal.
+Conclusion: The risk associated with the applicant’s credit score is confirmed with trended credit data.
+Reports match the applicant to the lender’s specific credit policies in order to offer a competitive deal.

 Not as Poor as the Score

-A trended credit data report for an applicant with a poor credit score actually shows the applicant’s financial position is quickly improving.
-The most recent 18 months of payment data indicate the applicant has opened up a new credit card (branded airline).
-Monthly balances have been increasing by an average of $175 and the cardholder pays the required amount in full each month.
+A trended credit data report for an applicant with a poor credit score shows the applicant’s financial position as quickly improving.
+The most recent 18 months of payment data indicate the applicant opened a new credit card through a branded airline.
+Monthly balances have been increasing by an average of $175, and the cardholder pays the required amount in full each month.

 Conclusion: The applicant is a much better risk than indicated by the credit score.
-Offer better terms than the credit score alone would dictate.
+A lender can offer better terms than the credit score alone would dictate.

 Explore a few additional examples of the value and benefits of trended credit data reports by watching the How to Use Trended Data in Your Loan Approval Process webinar now.